 The PsyD program prepares you to work with any type of situation.
 Ponce Health Science University provides you with practicum and internship opportunities that help you move from class to real-world.

 The Ponce-St. Louis Doctorate in Clinical Psychology (PsyD) has its theoretical foundations in the biopsychosocial model and aims to prepare mental health professionals and seeks to prepare psychologists equipped with the clinical skills, cultural competence, and social sensitivity necessary to serve diverse populations.

 The biopsychosocial model provides both a theoretical foundation and a practical guide for clinical services.
 As a philosophy, it is a means to understand how suffering, disease, and illness are influenced by many factors from molecular to societal.
 At the practical level, it is a way of connecting and recognizing patient experiences and perspectives as essential contributors to accurate diagnosis, successful outcomes and administration of compassionate care.

 Applicants are required to have earned a minimum GPA of 3.00 on a 4.0 scale.
-NO GRE IS REQUIRED.
+GRE Score no more than five years old.
 They must have earned a bachelor’s degree from a regionally accredited college-level institution, with a minimum of 15 credits in psychology, including the following coursework: